vnvo/prensio/README.md

 ## Default Behaviour
 *NB: this can change before the first stable release.*
 Default behaviour of Prensio is summarizezd below.
 Please note that a big part these points are available to transform functions and can be overwritten on the fly (see Transformer):
 - Sequentional processing per pipeline.
-Change events are processes in the order they arrive from the source database.
+Change events are processed in the order they arrive from the source database.
 - Pipelines are independent processes.
 - On irrecoverable errors, prensio will log the error and will exit
 - Kafka topic: default value is `"{schema-name}[.]{table-name}"` for each event.